 — Ernest Hemingway, “A Farewell to Arms”

-If you'd like to read more on kintsugi, I'd suggest starting with Bonnie Kemske's essay on how it helped her deal with the death of her brother, follow it up with this School of Life post that ties it to the Zen ideal of wabi-sabi, and finish with a little geekery in how the concept made it's way into the Star Wars universe.
+If you want more on broken pots, start with Bonnie Kemske's essay on how it helped her deal with the death of her brother, follow it up with this School of Life piece that ties it to the Zen ideal of wabi-sabi, and finish with a little geekery in how the concept made its way into the Star Wars universe.

-The Nerdwriter is one of my favourite YouTubers, with every video worth watching.
-His take on the kintsugi is not to be missed, framing it in the screenwriting trope of "why can't we go back to the way things were?"
+If you’re done reading, this video essay from The Nerdwriter (one of my favourite YouTube channels) frames kintsugi within the screenwriting trope of "Why can't we go back to the way things were?"